awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 You can use AWS Data Pipeline to export data from a DynamoDB table to a file in an Amazon S3 bucket\.
 You can also use the console to import data from Amazon S3 into a DynamoDB table, in the same AWS region or in a different region\.

+**Note**
+ DynamoDB Console now supports its own Export to Amazon S3 flow, however it is not compatible with AWS Data Pipeline import flow\.
+For more information, see [Exporting DynamoDB table data to Amazon S3](DataExport.md) and the blog post [ Export Amazon DynamoDB Table Data to Your Data Lake in Amazon S3, No Code Writing Required](https://aws.amazon.com/blogs/aws/new-export-amazon-dynamodb-table-data-to-data-lake-amazon-s3)\.

 The ability to export and import data is useful in many scenarios\.
 For example, suppose you want to maintain a baseline set of data, for testing purposes\.
 You could put the baseline data into a DynamoDB table and export it to Amazon S3\.
 Then, after you run an application that modifies the test data, you could "reset" the data set by importing the baseline from Amazon S3 back into the DynamoDB table\.
 Another example involves accidental deletion of data, or even an accidental `DeleteTable` operation\.
 In these cases, you could restore the data from a previous export file in Amazon S3\.
 You can even copy data from a DynamoDB table in one AWS region, store the data in Amazon S3, and then import the data from Amazon S3 to an identical DynamoDB table in a second region\.
 Applications in the second region could then access their nearest DynamoDB endpoint and work with their own copy of the data, with reduced network latency\.

 **Important**